ninashin66/Psychic-Game/README.md

 ## Instructions
 * Try to guess the letter the computer is thinking!
 * You have 10 tries to guess.
-* Use your letter keys on your keyboard to guess.
+* Use your letter keys on your keyboard to make guesses.

 ## Sources
 * google fonts